dselders/ansible-role-quagga/README.md

 ```

 The `quagga_ospf` hash will contain the information needed configure OSPF on a
 host.
-The `router_id` is the OSPF router-id for the host.
-Optionally OSPF can
-originate a default route.
-When `originate_default` is defined a default will
+Optionally OSPF can originate a default route.
+When `originate_default`
-be originated.
-If you want a default even if there is no default in the route
+is defined a default will be originated.
+If you want a default even if there is
-table you may set `originate_default` to always.
+no default in the route table you may set `originate_default` to always.

 The `networks` key contains a list of `prefix` and `area` that will be
 advertised via OSPF.
 The interfaces matching the given prefix will have OSPF